fawolfmann/bert_extractor/README.md

-# BERT data Extractor
+# BERT Data Extractor
 Python module to extract and preprocess data for BERT Classification.

 In this package you will find to types of extractors, one for Text Classification and other for Token Classification, each of them is extracting an associated dataset.

-BERT have specific format requires as inputs.
+BERT requires specific format as inputs.
 A BERT model needs a tokenized words, the tokenaztion dependes on which BERT model we are using, you can find all the BERT models [here](https://huggingface.co/transformers/pretrained_models.html), also all of this BERTs models can be use in this package setting it in the configuration file.

 ## Install
 To install i used [Poetry](https://python-poetry.org/docs/) as environment isolation and dependencies solving tool.